 With a nod to Friedrich Nietzsche . . .

-The hallmark of adulthood is responsibility.
-When someone says, “Grow up,” he isn’t admonishing you to behave more freely.
+The hallmark of adulthood is responsibility, not privilege.
+(When someone says, “Grow up,” he isn’t admonishing you to do as you please.)

 You can’t take your A in Civics into the voting booth with you.

 Too few people understand the difference between advice and instructions.

 If you’re not going to do it right, get away from it.

 Anybody who thinks that the arts are “non-necessity” ought to try living without them.

 Respect, not agreement, is the basis for human relationships.

 If we spent more time treating each other right and less time arguing about how to treat each other right, we would all be better off.